poolborges/unicenta-pos/unicenta-installer/installer/README_Locales.txt

 Not all locales are completely translated.

-The locale files shipped with this version of KrOS POS are the latest at the date of this release.
+The locale files shipped with this version of uniCenta oPOS are the latest at the date of this release.

 Latest locales can be found here: https://unicenta.com